 The Office also organizes events and undertakes activities related to the implementation of the Sustainable Development Goals (SDGs) and to highlight the benefits of coherence between the PoA for the LDCs and the SDGs.

 Aside from LDC governments and their development partners, UN-OHRLLS also engages with civil society, media, academia, and foundations to raise awareness of and support the sustainable development aspirations of the LDCs.
 This work also includes supporting journalists from LDCs to build their capacity in reporting on sustainable development issues pertaining to LDCs.

 Through a network of LDCs National Focal Points, the Office engages directly with government representatives from LDCs to ensure coherence between global discussions and national development priorities.
 Workshops for the National Focal Points are convened annually either at UNHQ or elsewhere.
 At UNHQ, they typically take place on the margins of either the UNGA Second Committee or the High-Level Political Forum.

-At UN Headquarters, UN-OHRLLS works directly with the Permanent Missions of LDCs to facilitate group consultations as well as to convene focused events around thematic development issues.
+At UN Headquarters, UN-OHRLLS works directly with the Permanent Missions of LDCs and the Group of LDCs to facilitate group consultations as well as to convene focused events around thematic development issues.